 While it was originally believed the ships were destroyed and lost, it is now postulated that portions of the ships were guided to the same destination as the manned evacuation modules and most likely came to rest among the planet's vast oceans.
-The Illuminatian population is developing exploratory efforts to attempt to locate and recover the Lucidus spacecraft and potentially retrieve supplies, technology, and knowledge that was trapped on the ships.
+Exploratory efforts were later organized to locate and recover the Lucidus spacecraft and potentially retrieve supplies, technology, and knowledge that was trapped on the ships and continue today.

 Legacy of the Lucidus mission

 The landing of Lucidus survivors in Illuminatia directly resulted in the settlement of the Illuminatian continent.
-Survivors established camps that became settlements and eventually evolved into cities which increased in population and bore seed settlements in surrounding areas.
+Survivors established camps that became settlements and eventually evolved into Illuminatia's first cities.
+These cities increased in population and bore seed settlements in surrounding areas.
 Population management policies ensured the survivor population rapidly grew into a size sufficient to sustain a new civilization on a planet isolated from the mother Earth.